tanzir71/hubroute/SETUP.md

 ## Shared-Hosting Checklist

-1. In cPanel or the host panel, set the domain or subdomain to PHP 8.1 or newer.
+1. PHP version is 8.1 or newer.
-2. Enable `pdo_sqlite` and `sqlite3`.
+2. `pdo_sqlite` is enabled.
-3. Upload the generated zip or the runtime files listed above.
+3. `sqlite3` is enabled.
+4. The extracted app files are directly in the website folder, not accidentally nested one folder too deep.
+5. Hidden files are present: `.htaccess` and `.env.example`.
+6. `health.php` opens in the browser and shows passing checks.
+7. `/` opens the app.
-4. Optional: copy `.env.example` to `.env` for custom paths, timezone, or rate limits.
+8. Optional but recommended: copy `.env.example` to `.env` for custom paths, timezone, or rate limits.
-5. If possible, set `DATA_DIR` in `.env` to a writable private folder outside `public_html`.
+9. If possible, set `DATA_DIR` in `.env` to a writable private folder outside `public_html`.
-6. Leave `DB_PATH` commented unless the database file must live somewhere other than `DATA_DIR/hubroute.sqlite`.
+10. Leave `DB_PATH` commented unless the database file must live somewhere other than `DATA_DIR/hubroute.sqlite`.
-7. Open `/health.php` and confirm every check passes.
-8. Open `/` or `/hubroute.php?r=login&demo=hub`.
-9. Confirm `/data/hubroute.sqlite` is not downloadable if `DATA_DIR=data`.
+11. If using the default `data/` folder, confirm `/data/hubroute.sqlite` is not downloadable.
-10. Use `Admin -> Users` to create a production admin, then rotate or disable seeded credentials before entering real parcel/customer data.
+12. Use `Admin -> Users` to create a production admin, then rotate or disable seeded credentials before entering real parcel/customer data.
-11. Add the maintenance cron below for automated backups and old-data cleanup.
+13. Add the maintenance cron below for automated backups and old-data cleanup.

 ## First Login